cliveyg/poptape-apiserver/README.md

 also be imposed on the API routes.

-Request headers are passed back and forth between the client and microservice but could potentially be restricted or transformed by this apiserver too.
+Request headers are passed back and forth between the client and microservice without alteration but could potentially be restricted or transformed by this apiserver too.

 ------

 ##### TODO:

 * Refactor URL matching regexs
-* Add dev error reporting - error rep array
+* ~~Add dev error reporting - error rep array~~
 * Add throttling
 * Add Redis or similar store
 * ~~Change DB to postgres~~
+* ~~Add coverage to tests~~
+* Mock calls to other microservices in tests
 * More tests
 * General bug fixes
 * Make pep8 compliant even though imo it's uglier and harder to read.